radareorg/radare2-book/analysis/emulation.md

 Radare2 supports this kind of partial emulation for all platforms that implements ESIL uplifting (x86/x86_64, ARM, MIPS, AVR, 8051, Gameboy, ...).
-One of the most common usage of such emulation is to calculating indirect jumps and calculating conditional jumps.
+One of the most common usages of such emulation is to calculate indirect jumps and conditional jumps.

 To see the ESIL representation of the program one can use `asm.esil` configuration variable, to check if the program uplifted correctly, and to grasp how ESIL works: